We look at the sustainable ways businesses are harnessing the power of the sun.

 Greening the future

-It’s not just new businesses that are taking up solar to improve sustainability.
-Hickory Group – a 27-year-old construction company based in Melbourne – recently moved from Brooklyn to a new state-of-the-art manufacturing facility in Laverton North and chose EnergyAustralia to install 624 PV panels.
-George Argyrou, Hickory’s Joint Managing Director, says the business is working hard to be more sustainable – and saving money in the process.
-“It doesn’t make sense why everyone is not doing this,” he exclaims.
-Rather than a traditional linear installation, the company chose to have the solar panels assembled to spell out “Hickory” on the factory roof – bringing a new meaning to having your name in lights.
+It's not just new businesses that are joining the sustainability journey by upholding environmental principles and embracing sustainable business practices.
+To improve its business' environmental sustainability, Hickory Group – a 27-year-old construction company based in Melbourne – recently moved from Brooklyn to a new state-of-the-art manufacturing facility in Laverton North and chose EnergyAustralia to install 624 PV panels.
+George Argyrou, Hickory's Joint Managing Director, says the business is working hard to be more sustainable – and saving money in the process.
+“It doesn't make sense why everyone is not doing this,” he exclaims.
+Rather than a traditional linear installation, the company chose to have the solar panels assembled to spell out “Hickory” on the factory roof – bringing a new meaning to having your name in lights, and in an environmentally responsible way at that.

 Hatching a plan